Sergidev/ClashOfRealms/README.md

 **301.3.** Base Zone
 - **301.3.1.** Each player has one Base Zone, placed adjacent to their Realm Zone.
-- **301.3.2.** The Base Zone is where Relics are played.
-Relics in the Base Zone are considered **in play** and their effects are active.
+- **301.3.2.** The Base Zone is where Artifacts are played.
+Artifacts in the Base Zone are considered **in play** and their effects are active.
 - **301.3.3.** The Base Zone cannot be attacked.
 No combat or direct damage can be directed at cards in the Base Zone unless a card effect specifically states otherwise.
-- **301.3.4.** Relics in the Base Zone are permanents and can be targeted by card effects unless they have protection.
+- **301.3.4.** Artifacts in the Base Zone are permanents and can be targeted by card effects unless they have protection.

 **301.4.** Commander Zone
 - **301.4.1.** Each player has one Commander Zone, placed adjacent to the Realm Zone.